 As with any medical procedure there are some potential risks.
 The chance of complications depend on the type of procedure that you’re having and other factors, including your general health.

 Common conditions that may affect your outcome include diabetes, obesity and infection.
 Smokers are also at a higher risk of complications following surgery.
 You won’t be able to smoke during your hospital stay so this could be a good opportunity to quit.
-The free HCF Quit Smoking app can help you kick the habit.

 The most common complications of colorectal surgery are: